Quantum squeezing cannot beat the standard quantum limit

 I have asked for and received a lot of feedback on this work from experts in the field\footnote{If you have any feedback, please contact me.}.
 Here I try to distil the arguments presented in the main text as clearly as possible.\\

 If one wants to compare the precision of two measurement devices, a good method is to break each device down into its individual components and analyse the precision each component provides.
-If you show that each component of the first device has no better precision than each component of the second, it is possible to conclude that the first device cannot outperform the second.
+If each component of the first device provides no better precision than each component of the second, it is possible to conclude that the first device cannot outperform the second.
 For rigour, two additional points are needed: \begin{enumerate} \item A check that the second device has more components (as more components improve precision). \item An assumption that the components are independent. \end{enumerate}

 This paper performs such an analysis.
 The mathematical content is simply to analyse the (optimum) precision per unit time, that quantum mechanics predicts an individual component can achieve\footnote{To be precise, I analyse the maximum information each individual component provides per unit time, for a single measurement.}.
 One proviso is that this analysis only applies when each component is measured once.
-The physics is to associate an individual component with a single non-separable state vector.
-As non-separable states can be entangled, this allows quantum correlations to improve the measurement precision, however, with assumption (2) above, these are the only form of correlations present.
+The physics is to associate an individual component of each device with a single non-separable state vector.
+As entangled particles form non-separable states, this analysis of the measurement precision accounts for quantum correlations.
+However, with assumption (2) above, these are the only form of correlations present.

 Using basic quantum mechanics, it is straightforward to bound the amount of information per unit time, a single state vector can provide on a signal $\theta$.
-The amount of information (and the measurement precision) just depends on the vector response to $\theta$, i.e. $\frac{\mathrm{d}}{\mathrm{d}\theta}$.
-This is a well-known and standard result (see Refs\,[91--93]).
+The amount of information (and the measurement precision) just depends on the state vector response to $\theta$, i.e. $\frac{\mathrm{d}}{\mathrm{d}\theta}$.
+This is a well-known and standard result (see e.g. Refs.\,[91--93]).
 In terms of the mathematics and physics there is nothing even mildly controversial about what I am saying here.
 Note, we don't even need to worry about the length of the state vector -- entangled or unentangled -- any pure state has unit length.